scalamolecule/molecule-web/docs/database/transaction/update.md

 )
 ```

-### Ref update
+### Related data update

-Data in referenced namespaces can be updated too:
+Data in related entities can be updated:

 ```scala
 // Update street addresses of people with preferences